medo64/TmpUsb/README.md

 #### Manufacturing ####

-If you want to make this board your self, just [grab the latest gerbers](http://www.jmedved.com/releases/tmpusb/) and send it over to [OSH Park](http://oshpark.com/) (or any other PCB manufacturer of your choice).
+If you want to make this board your self, just grab the latest release and send gerbers over to [OSH Park](http://oshpark.com/) (or any other PCB manufacturer of your choice).

 Inside the archive you will also find parts list and the latest firmware.

+---

+*You can check my blog and other projects at [www.jmedved.com](http://www.jmedved.com/).*